Interaction information

-Venn diagram of information theoretic measures for three variables x, y, and z, represented by the lower left, lower right, and upper circles, respectively.
+Information diagram of information theoretic measures for three variables x, y, and z, represented by the lower left, lower right, and upper circles, respectively.
 The interaction information is represented by gray region, and it is the only one that can be negative.

 In probability theory and information theory, the interaction information is a generalization of the mutual information for more than two variables.

 There are many names for interaction information, including amount of information, information correlation, co-information, and simply mutual information.
 Interaction information expresses the amount of information (redundancy or synergy) bound up in a set of variables, beyond that which is present in any subset of those variables.
 Unlike the mutual information, the interaction information can be either positive or negative.
 These functions, their negativity and minima have a direct interpretation in algebraic topology.

 Definition

 The conditional mutual information can be used to inductively define the interaction information for any finite number of variables as follows: